 This vast amusement park was popular with Cubans before the 1992 collapse of the Soviet Union.
 The penury of the Special Period, however, has caused the carousels and other fairground attractions to be shut down.
-Developed on what was once a farming estate 20 km (12 mi) southwest of Havana, the 745-hectare (1,841-acre) park contains rolling meadows, small lakes, and woodlands.
+Developed on what was once a farming estate 20 km (12 miles) southwest of Havana, the 745-hectare (1,841-acre) park contains rolling meadows, small lakes, and woodlands.
 Look for the Monumento Lenin, a mammoth granite sculpture of the Russian Revolutionary.
 The Monumento a Celia Sánchez has photographs and portraits of Cuba's unofficial First Lady.
-The park's offerings also include art galleries, ceramics workshops, and a movie theater.
+The park's offerings also include art galleries, ceramics workshops, and a movie theater, although keep in mind that much of it is rundown.
 Horseback riding, boating, and swimming are options here as well.
 You can have a good meal in Las Ruinas and stay overnight in the comfortable motel.